LeetCode Guide

 Important

-For this approach, you need to consider the characteristics of the programming language, specifically whether function parameters should be passed by value or by reference/pointer.
-Failure to do so may lead to efficiency issues or even errors.
+For this approach, you must pay attention to the characteristics of the programming language and whether function parameters should be passed by value or by reference/pointer, otherwise it may lead to efficiency issues or even errors.

-When running test cases, LeetCode will return the standard output of your algorithm to you.
-This means you can use print statements to debug your code.
-However, be sure to comment out all print statements before submitting your code.
+When running test cases, LeetCode will return your algorithm's standard output to you.
+This means you can debug your code by printing some data using print statements.
+However, before submitting your code, make sure to comment out all print statements.

-Standard output is an I/O operation that consumes a significant amount of time.
-If your code includes print statements, your algorithm might be optimal, but upon submission, you may find its execution highly inefficient, or it might even fail due to timeouts.
+Standard output is an IO operation and can be time-consuming.
+If you include print statements, even if your algorithm code is optimal, you may find that the execution efficiency is very poor after submission, or it may fail due to timeouts.